SaschaKP/esphome-pace-bms/README.md

 Please be aware of the different RJ11 pinout

 Also consider that if you're using the VTAC from Deye, they should have given you a wifi module.
-That specific module can be reprogrammed and used with my software, upon opening it there are the pinout to rewrite firmware, it should use a ESP32-S device, that will be inserted into the ESI port of the deye inverter.
+That specific module can be reprogrammed and used with my software, upon opening it there are the pinouts stamped on the board, that will allow you to rewrite firmware, it should use a ESP32-S device, that will be inserted into the ESI port of the deye inverter (External Serial Interface).

 ## Requirements